-The Top 20 Toxic Ingredients to Avoid in Beauty ProductsThis post may contain affiliate links.
+The Top 20 Toxic Ingredients to Avoid in Skincare ProductsThis post may contain affiliate links.
 Please read my disclosure.

 As many of you know, I am very passionate about the ingredients that go into the food we eat, and am constantly disappointed at the FDA’s willingness to allow certain ingredients in our food.
 It is still unbelievable to me how ingredients that are banned in Europe are still allowed in food products in the US.
 And if you have a little one, you probably have come across my baby formula investigation because it’s ridiculous what’s allowed in some of the first foods that our little ones are exposed to!